T

 neighborhood

-Wander through Vancouver's oldest neighborhood, known for its Victorian architecture, cobblestone streets, unique boutiques, and lively dining scene.
+Vancouver's oldest neighborhood, known for its Victorian architecture, cobblestone streets, independent boutiques, and vibrant culinary scene.
+It's a National Historic Site with a lively atmosphere.

 Day 2 · Vancouver